 “The other thing, which might be seen on a lesser scale, is the fact that you go into any of these Westfield shopping centres that are so-called family friendly and we are confronted with floor to ceiling pornified images of women in Honey Birdette gear [a lingerie brand].
 Little kids are in there, and it’s just been normalised to see women portrayed in that way.
 We’ve been calling this out for years.
 There’s a petition going around with 77,000 signatures.”

 When asked her opinion on why the church should be involved in the cause behind today’s March 4 Justice rallies, Virtue replies:

 “I believe we have a calling to shine a light for Christ, [to show our world] that there is a better way to do life.
 It’s a matter for other people that make up their minds, but I think it’s important for us to embrace the issues that confront our society to try and make it a better world.

 “We are trying to bring ‘your kingdom come on earth as it is in heaven’.
 We’re never going to get to perfection here on earth, but I think it is our duty, our obligation, our calling to try to bring some of that to the earth where we are living now.”

-A friend arrives to march alongside Virtue, director of Collective Shout board and counsellor Meredith Wagstaff, who is also joined by her husband.
+A friend arrives to march alongside Virtue, a Christian and counsellor Meredith Wagstaff, who is also joined by her husband.